Kyrgyzstan’s population was 6.592 million in 2020…

 The main exports include gold, wool, cotton, meat, garments, tobacco, uranium, mercury, machinery, shoes and electricity.

-Do you know any interesting or fun facts about Kyrgyzstan that we’ve missed?
-Share them with us in the comments section below!
+Do you know any fun facts about Kyrgyzstan?
+Share them in the comments below!